Guided hiking

 Hotel Torrecerredo (Arenas de Cabrales)

 The first 4 nights will be in Hotel Torrecerredo, in a beautiful rural location on the edge of the village of Arenas de Cabrales on the Northern side of the Picos.
-A lovely place to relax after your hikes with a lovely bar and garden with great views of the mountains.
+A lovely place to relax after your hikes, with a lovely bar and garden with great views of the mountains.
 Breakfast and a delicious three-course evening meal will be served at the hotel.
-On one night we’ll eat out in one of the local restaurants which will be within easy walking distance.
+On one night, we’ll eat out in one of the local restaurants, which will be within easy walking distance.

 3* Hotel del Oso (Cosgaya)

 The final hotel is a short drive from Fuente De in the pretty village of Cosgaya on the Southern side of the Picos.
-With an outdoor swimming pool, beautiful grounds, and scenery it is a lovely place to enjoy the final few days of your holiday.
+With an outdoor swimming pool, beautiful grounds, and scenery, it is a lovely place to enjoy the final few days of your holiday.
 Breakfasts and evening meals are taken at the hotel and are simply superb!
-The hotel is part of the Cantabria ‘Club de Calidad’ which is in recognition of it’s excellent local dishes.
+The hotel is part of the Cantabria ‘Club de Calidad’, which is in recognition of its excellent local dishes.

-Where do you pick up from?
+Where do you pick up from, and what time are your transfers?

 Which meals are included in the price?